Enterprise search solution as part of a knowledge management strategy

 But let’s see how to implement an Enterprise Search solution and what are the resistances that today can be faced in the corporate context.

 The best practices to implement an enterprise search solution

-When it comes to choosing an enterprise search solution, there may be some practical problems, especially regarding implementation costs and time.
-These can, in fact, represent an obstacle in perceiving the value of an effective information search system.
+When it comes to choosing an enterprise search engine, there may be some practical problems, especially regarding implementation costs and time.
+These can represent an obstacle in perceiving the value of an effective information search system.

-Today, many of the solutions on the market benefit from Artificial Intelligence, which significantly reduces the time and effort required for the company to implement them.
+Today, many of the solutions on the market benefit from Artificial Intelligence, significantly reducing the time and effort required for the company to implement them.